jdevuyst/rekenaar/README.md

 The Rekenaar package will be installed in `$(idris --libdir)/rekenaar`.

-To experiment, type `idris -prekenaar` in the terminal:
+To experiment, type `idris -p rekenaar` in the terminal:

 ```
 Idris> :module Rekenaar